abdulrahmanMostafa30/EgyBestBot/README.md

 </p>

-**EgybestBot** is a command-line program which searches and gathers magnet links of movies, tv shows, animes from *EgyBest* withoud ads
+**EgybestBot** is a command-line program which searches and gathers magnet links of movies, tv shows, animes from *EgyBest* without ads
 It then download by (**EgybestBot** and *IDM*) or plays it with a user preferred video player (such as *vlc* and *PotPlayer*).